snakrani/discovery/docs/start/development.md

 ## Overview

 So you've decided to try running your own copy of Discovery to play around with or contribute.
 Great!
-This document will walk you through the high level process to getting up and running with Discovery locally and point you in the direction of more specific information you might need during the process.
+This document will walk you through the high level process of getting up and running with Discovery locally and point you in the direction of more specific information you might need during the process.

 You should find development through either of two options easy and straight forward.
-If you encounter problems during setup or while managing your development environment please [file an issue](https://github.com/PSHCDevOps/discovery/issues) and we will do our best to help troubleshoot.
+If you encounter problems during setup, or while managing your development environment, please [file an issue](https://github.com/PSHCDevOps/discovery/issues) and we will do our best to help troubleshoot.

 <br/>